HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :---------------------------------------------------------------------------------------:
 ```

-A running task accesses the areas through an address formed by the dedicated segment registers and the offset into this segment.
+A running task accesses the data areas through an address formed by the dedicated segment registers and the offset into this segment.
 The next section will describe how this high level system model will be mapped to the registers of the CPU.

 ### Register Usage